Partner

 Chris Manning represents individual and corporate clients in complex civil and criminal matters.
 Chris serves as lead counsel in trial and appellate proceedings across the country, and he advises clients around the world on matters relating to litigation in the United States.
 He is Co-Chair of Williams & Connolly’s Arbitration and FCPA & Cross-Border Investigations practice groups.

 Chris’s civil practice focuses on False Claims Act litigation, Anti-Terrorism Act litigation, securities and financial services litigation, and high-stakes commercial disputes.
 Chris also represents individuals and companies under investigation or indictment in white-collar criminal defense matters and in parallel investigations or proceedings by the U.S. Department of Justice, the Securities and Exchange Commission, state attorneys general and civil plaintiffs.
-Chris has been recognized in The National Law Journal, The American Lawyer, Law360, The Washington Post Magazine, and Super Lawyers.
+Chris has been recognized by Chambers and in The National Law Journal, The American Lawyer, Law360, The Washington Post Magazine, and Super Lawyers.
 The National Law Journal named Chris to its short list of Washington-area lawyers who “have already made their marks in private practice, in government agencies, on Capitol Hill and with public interest groups.”

 Representative Experience